Mdsomratakbor/Github-Tutorial/git-config.md

 ### git config levels and files
 `Before we further discuss git config usage, let's take a moment to cover configuration levels.
 The git config command can accept arguments to specify which configuration level to operate on.
 The following configuration levels are available:`

+**--local**

+`By default, git config will write to a local level if no configuration option is passed.
+Local level configuration is applied to the context repository git config gets invoked in.
+Local configuration values are stored in a file that can be found in the repo's .git directory: .git/config`